saezlab/ltp-invitro/README.md

 # instances of SwissLipids and LipidMaps databases you desire to use.
 # If you want to use the most recent versions comment out those lines.

+# Make sure all dependencies of these modules are installed
+# (If I forgot something and you get import error just install those as well)
+pip3 install -r lipyd/requirements.txt

 # Open a Python3 shell and run the analysis
 # as you see in `workflow_features.py`: